Bachelor of Science

 Serve your community and enjoy a rewarding career in various fields of law enforcement with a Bachelor of Science in criminal justice.

 The UAFS criminal justice program is well known for providing students with the perfect blend of scientific theory, facts, concepts, and practical training.
 This comprehensive approach to learning allows students to understand and dissect criminal justice issues and identify practical solutions to criminal justice system problems.
-Our program prepares students to work in corrections, legal systems, forensic science, criminal investigation, and other areas.
-Graduates are highly sought after by employers for their evaluative thinking, problem-solving skills, and passion for their discipline.

 - Border Patrol Agent